SA Government collaborates with CEFC on Home Battery Scheme

 To supply and install eligible home battery systems under the Scheme, industry providers will be required to first qualify as a System Provider.

-Businesses interested in becoming System Providers can register their contact details on the Department for Energy and Mining website, to be notified when the accreditation process is announced.
+Businesses interested in becoming System Providers can register their contact details on the Government of SA Home Battery Scheme website to be notified when the accreditation process is announced.

 A call for businesses who have registered their interest in applying to become qualified System Providers is expected to occur later this month.